cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-This is a simple React application that showcases our menu and serves as an introduction to our cozy coffee shop.

-## Features
-- View our menu of delicious coffee and pastries.
-- Experience a warm welcome to our shop.
+We pride ourselves on serving the best coffee in town, along with fresh pastries and a cozy atmosphere.
+Come visit us!

-## Installation
+## Our Menu
+- Espresso
+- Latte
+- Cappuccino
+- Cold Brew
+- Pastries

+### Getting Started
 To run this app locally:
 1. Clone the repository:
    ```bash